When you’re traveling around Vietnam, one of the best booming places for an epic beach holiday is Da Nang (also spelled as Danang).

 Although it may be the cooler months, the ultimate surfing conditions are from the months of September through to March once the monsoon season is over.

 What’s a true holiday without some fabulous wining and dining?
-Taste some of the yummiest cuisine that Danang has to offer at one of its best restaurants.
+Taste some of Danang’s yummiest cuisine at its top restaurants, from local to international options.

-For your fix of Japanese and Korean delights, head on over to Bushido Restaurant, or indulge in local flavors at Hải Sản Phố, a seafood restaurant boasting a beachfront setting and with lobster on the menu!
+For your fix of Japanese and Korean delights, head over to Bushido Restaurant.
+Or indulge in local flavors at Hải Sản Phố on the beachfront — order the lobster!

 A fun way to sightsee Danang and the nearby areas is during an exciting jeep tour.